 A Florida East Coast passenger train stops at a station.
 Click image to download a 2.8-MB PDF of this magazine cover.
 Click here for an 11.9-MB higher-resolution version of this PDF.

 This painting introduces another guessing game: what station does it represent?
-If I lived in Florida I would probably know, but the only stations I can find that have arches like those shown here, the arches are on the street side of the station, not the track side.
+If I lived in Florida I would probably know, but the only Florida East Coast stations I’ve found with arches like those shown here have the arches on the street side of the station, not the track side.
+Orlando’s station looked like this, but Florida East Coast didn’t go to Orlando.
 Hill’s signature is in the lower right.

 A GM&O freight train is dwarfed by a ship in what is likely the Port of Mobile.
 Click image to download a 2.6-MB PDF of this magazine cover.
 Click here for a 10.8-MB higher-resolution version of this PDF.